torchedplatypi/disposable-email-6612/codebase_deliverables/instructions.md

 This read me will guide you all of the code created for this project.

 Note that many of these commands include writing files, so sudo may be necessary.
+# Part 0: Setting up the Environment
+This projected is disigned to be run with python3.
+To set up the environment for the project, you will first need to have python3 and pip3 installed in the VM.
+The usage of virtualenv is strongly recommended.
+#### Run:
+pip3 install virtualenv
+virtualenv disposable_email_env
+source disposable_email_env/bin/activate
+These steps above will create a new virtualenv named disposable_email_env and will set up the python enviroment accordingly.
+#### Run:
+pip install -r requirements
+This step installs all the necessary packages and dependencies in the virtual environment
 # Part 1: Crawling and Parsing
 We created crawlers for both guerrillamail and mailinator.
 This will walk you through how to handle crawling and parsing for mailinator, but guerrilla mail is very similar.